hbarry89/hbarry89/README.md

 - 👋 Hi, I’m @hbarry89
-- 👀 I’m interested in Linguistics, AI/ML, Human Language Technology (HLT): Machine Translation, Conversation Design and Chatbots.
+- 👀 I’m interested in Linguistics, Human Language Technology (HLT)/Natural Language Processing (NLP): Machine Translation, and Chatbots.
-- 🌱 I’m currently learning python and enrolled in a coding bootcamp + https://www.codecademy.com/profiles/hbarry89.
+- 🌱 I’m currently enrolled in a coding bootcamp.
 - 💞️ I’m looking to collaborate on ...
 TBA
 - 📫 How to reach me: http://hbarry89.github.io